 It wouldn’t be a normal day at the office if we didn’t receive at least one call or email that asks if our wireless Internet service is similar to satellite or cellular internet service.
-It’s an understandable question, but it’s not really accurate.
+It’s an understandable question, but very further from fact.

 Our service is actually less like those two and much more like the traditional wired providers like cable or DSL.
 Instead of a physical wire delivering service from one point to another, Stephouse Networks uses point-to-point wireless link over a regulated wave frequency.

 Technically, Stephouse Networks is a wireless Internet service provider (WISP).
 This means that our infrastructure is largely built off of wireless links that connect through line of site.
 We deploy our service wirelessly from one of our many towers to a receiver that we typically install on-site at the customer’s location – you can read more about how our technology works on our “How It Works” page.

 Compared with other types of internet services providers (ISPs), fewer people know about, or understand, how WISPS work.

 There are some misconceptions out there about the technology that powers Stephouse Networks’ Internet service, so we thought that we’d address a few of the more common myths about wireless Internet.

 “Rain fade” is the phenomenon where rain in the atmosphere eats up radio frequency.
 During times of heavy rain, snow, and fog, this can affect the quality of any kind of service that relies on radio frequency, including: wireless, satellite, and cellular services.

 It’s not surprising that when some people hear that our services are built on wireless technologies, they become concerned that it’s affected by poor weather.
 Living in the Pacific Northwest, we completely understand that fear.
 After all, with grey skies and drizzle hitting us for the majority of the year, it’s not surprising that people are concerned about how weather affects their Internet.